jandebr/amstradPc/README.md

 A *getdown distribution* may ship with a (managed) collection of Basic program files.
 It is *managed* so not intended to make local changes as these will get overridden upon update

 To setup your own (local) program collection, see the [repository](https://github.com/jandebr/amstradPc/wiki/Program-repository) documentation

+## Wiki

+There is a [Wiki](https://github.com/jandebr/amstradPc/wiki) that contains detailed information